ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 ## Chapter 12 - The Facts are True, the News is Fake

-> In the summer of 2009, I partook an hour-long public discussion with David Cameron, (Note: see here https://www.youtube.com/watch?v=QQAVDg4yqUU).
+> In the summer of 2009, I partook [an hour-long public discussion with David Cameron](https://www.youtube.com/watch?v=QQAVDg4yqUU).
 It turned out that I presented my version of the precautionary principle during the conversation, where one does not need complex models as a justification to avoid a certain action.
 Models are error prone, and most risks only appear in analyses after harm is done, that’s why if we don’t understand something and it has a systemic effect, just avoid it.
 Like with climate change, the burden is on those who pollute to show a lack of tail risk.
 >
 > The London newspapers were actively misrepresenting something to their own public.
 The entire fifty-nine minutes were summarised by the press from a tangential comment, and they were portraying me as part of a dark anti-environment conspiracy.
 >